The Start-up visa category is for non-EU, EEA or Swiss nationals wishing to set up a business in the UK.

 - Tier 4 (General) student visa

-If you are applying inside the UK, you will need to show you have held £945 in cash funds, in your own name, for a full 90 days leading up to your application.
+If you are applying from inside or outside of the UK, you will need to show you have held £945 in cash funds, in your own name, for a full 90 days leading up to your application.

 We advise that although the visa rules allow you to use more than one account to show proof of maintenance, it is easier to have funds in one place so that your application is as straightforward as possible.
 You should maintain these funds for the full 90 day period at the time of your application to the scheme in April and then hold the funds in that same account right through the process, right up until the point you are successfully granted your visa.
 You must be named on the account that you wish to use as evidence of meeting the financial requirements for your visa application.

 Goldsmiths graduates will meet the English language requirements if they have successfully completed their studies.
 We will confirm this if we endorse you.

 You will need to have a Goldsmiths bachelor’s degree, master’s degree or PhD awarded to you before the date of your endorsement.